The OpenHands Software Agent SDK: A Composable and Extensible Foundation for Production Agents: Introduction

 Guided by these lessons, \textbf{OpenHands~V1} introduces a new architecture grounded in four design principles that directly address the limitations of V0: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=8pt] \item \textbf{Optional isolation.} The agent runs locally by default but can switch to a sandboxed environment when additional safety or resource control is required. \item \textbf{Stateless by default, one source of truth for state.} All components---agents, tools, LLMs, etc---are immutable and validated at construction, while a single conversation state object records all mutable context.
 This design ensures reliable recovery of agent sessions. \item \textbf{Strict separation of concerns.} The agent core is decoupled from applications so that downstream systems (CLI, Web UI, GitHub App) use it as a shared library rather than duplicating logic. \item \textbf{Two-layer composability.} Developers can compose independent deployment packages (SDK, Tools, Workspace, Server) and extend the SDK safely by adding or replacing typed components such as tools or agents. \end{itemize}

-Building on these principles, we introduce \textbf{OpenHands~V1}, a complete software-agent ecosystem—including CLI and GUI applications—built on a shared foundation: the \textbf{OpenHands Software Agent SDK} (\fref{fig:sdk-ecosystem}).
+Building on these principles, we introduce \textbf{OpenHands~V1}, a complete software-agent ecosystem---including CLI and GUI applications---built on a shared foundation: the \textbf{OpenHands Software Agent SDK} (\fref{fig:sdk-ecosystem}).
+We present the SDK as a \emph{reference architecture for production agent systems}, codifying lessons from 18 months of open-source development and production deployment into an empirically validated design.
 The SDK defines an \textit{event-sourced state model} with deterministic replay, an \textit{immutable configuration} for agents, and a \textit{typed tool system} with MCP integration.
 Its \textit{workspace abstraction} enables the same agent to run locally for prototyping or remotely in secure, containerized environments with minimal code changes.
-Unlike prior library-only SDKs \citep{anthropic-agents,openai_agents_2024}, OpenHands includes a \textit{built-in REST/WebSocket server} for remote execution and a \textit{suite of interactive workspace interfaces}—a browser-based VSCode IDE, VNC desktop, and persistent Chromium browser—for human inspection and control.
+Unlike prior library-only SDKs \citep{anthropic-agents,openai_agents_2024}, OpenHands includes a \textit{built-in REST/WebSocket server} for remote execution and a \textit{suite of interactive workspace interfaces} for human inspection and control.

-We systematically compare 31 features of our SDK with those of the OpenAI Agents SDK, Claude Agent SDK, and Google ADK, and find that, although 15 features are shared with at least one of them, our SDK uniquely combines 16 additional features, including native remote execution, a production server with sandboxing, and model-agnostic multi-LLM routing across 100+ providers.
-Our SDK further adds a security analyzer for agent actions, flexible lifecycle control (pause/resume, sub-agent delegation, history restore, etc), and built-in QA instrumentation (unit tests, LLM-based integration tests, and evaluation benchmarks) for production reliability.
+We systematically compare features of our SDK with those of the OpenAI Agents SDK, Claude Agent SDK, Google ADK, and LangChain (\tref{tab:sdk-comparison}), finding that our SDK uniquely combines native remote execution with sandboxing, a production server, model-agnostic multi-LLM routing across 100+ providers, a security analyzer for agent actions, and built-in QA instrumentation for production reliability.

-Across multiple LLM backends, our SDK achieves strong results on SWE-Bench Verified and GAIA benchmarks, demonstrating both state-of-the-art performance and the generality of the architecture to operate consistently across diverse model providers.
+We support this architectural contribution with empirical evidence at two levels.
+At the \emph{systems level}, a 15-day production comparison shows V1 reduces system-attributable failures by 61\% relative to V0, and event-sourcing overhead is negligible.
+At the \emph{agent capability level}, evaluations across 14 language models and five benchmark categories---including SWE-Bench Verified, GAIA, SWE-Bench Multimodal, SWT-Bench, and Commit0---demonstrate that the redesigned architecture maintains strong agent performance.